TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Add-JCCommandTarget.md

 ```

 ### -GroupName
 The name of the JumpCloud system group.
 If the name includes a space enter the name within quotes.
-Example: -GroupName 'The Space'
+Example: -GroupName "The Space"

 ```yaml
 Type: Object